Yellow cocktail with orange garnish on a grey background.

 Once the infusion is complete, the spirit is chilled, solidifying the fats, which are removed, leaving their unique flavours behind.

-1. Quality Fats: Whether it's bacon fat for a smoky whiskey, coconut oil for a tropical rum, or butter for a velvety bourbon, the choice of fat is crucial.
+1. Quality Fats: Whether it's bacon fat for a smoky whisky, coconut oil for a tropical rum, or butter for a velvety bourbon, the choice of fat is crucial.

 2. Sealable Containers: These are necessary for combining the fats and spirits during the infusion process.